 2. Pokémon Gold/Silver/Crystal

-We might be talking about three games, and while you can certainly play any of these Pokémon games on their own, you won’t be getting the whole experience.
-Pokémon Gold, Silver, or Crystal feature some of the best creature designs in the franchise, as well as some interesting improvements, such as breeding and real-time clocks, that only add to the experience of traveling the world and catching Pokémon.
+It’s still crazy that there were more innovations between the first two gens of Pokemon and the later ones.
+Pokémon Gold, Silver, or Crystal feature some of the best mon designs in the franchise, as well as some interesting improvements, such as breeding and real-time clocks, that only add to the experience of traveling the world and catching Pokémon.
 For some fans, this generation represents the very pinnacle of what these games have to offer.

-Whether or not your love of these games goes that far, you can’t deny that Pokémon Gold, Silver, and Crystal are easy to get into.
-Even if you don’t think of yourself as a fan, you can’t help but get absorbed as you travel across Johto.
+Whether or not your love of these games goes that far, you can’t deny that Pokémon Gold, Silver, and Crystal are easy to get into for even the newest gamers.
+Even if you don’t think of yourself as a fan or need to the more modern trimmings of the remakes, you can’t help but get absorbed as you travel across Johto even today.
+But the best Game Boy Colour game ever has to be:

 1. The Legend of Zelda: Oracle of Ages/Seasons